Yodiwo Blog

 What Does Supply Chain Transparency Really Mean?

-• Which suppliers represent the highest environmental risk?
+• Which suppliers the highest environmental risk?

-• Which have outdated certifications?
+• Which suppliers have outdated certifications?

 • Which assessments are overdue?